Gardens of Dumfries and Galloway (RHS Package)

 Our last visit of the day will be to the wonderful plantsman’s nursery of Ellenbank, run by Elizabeth and Alasdair MacGregor and their son John.
 Elizabeth established a wonderful nursery full of cottage garden perennials such as violas, clematis and penstemons.
 Finally, we return to our hotel in time for dinner.

 This morning we check out of our hotel and visit the gardens at Drumlanrig Castle.
 Surrounded by the 120,000 acre Queensberry Estate, Country Park and grand Victorian gardens, Drumlanrig Castle was completed in 1691 by William Douglas, 1st Duke of Queensberry and is one of the first and most important Renaissance buildings in the grand manner in Scotland.
 Drumlanrig hit the headlines in 2003 following the audacious theft of the Leonardo da Vinci painting ‘Madonna with the Yarnwinder’ and it was as a consequence of this that formal guided tours of the castle were introduced.
-While here, we are treated to a guided tour of the Victorian Garden, before stopping for lunch in Drumlanrig itself.

-Our final visit is to the Crawick Multiverse, a hidden gem nested in a bowl of rolling hills in the heart of Dumfries and Galloway (Upper Nithsdale).
+After a stop for lunch in Drumlanrig, our final visit is to the Crawick Multiverse, a hidden gem nested in a bowl of rolling hills in the heart of Dumfries and Galloway (Upper Nithsdale).
 This major new land restoration project on the Duke of Buccleuch’s Queensberry Estate has transformed a former open cast coal mine into a spectacular artland and public amenity and was designed by Charles Jencks, the celebrated landscape architect and author.
 The ecology of the site, and the materials found within it, inspired its design which is based around space, astronomy and cosmology.

 Following our visit we return to our original departure points.